-Throughout the year, you rotate with sports medicine physicians from a variety of backgrounds, including PM&R, pediatrics, emergency medicine and orthopedic surgery consultants.
+Throughout the year, you will rotate with sports medicine physicians from a variety of backgrounds, including PM&R, family medicine, pediatrics, emergency medicine and orthopedic surgery.
 During the first several months of the fellowship, you work only under the direct supervision of consultants and are introduced to the procedures of the Sports Medicine Center and Mayo Clinic in general.
 You evaluate the patients of the consultant with whom you are rotating.
 The consultant reviews the history and physical exam findings and staffs the patient with the fellow.

 As you progress in clinical competency, you begin your own continuity clinic several half days each week, working under indirect supervision with immediate consultant availability.
 The clinic schedule and types of procedures are progressed during the year based on your clinical competency.
 This facilitates advancement of your clinical skills under a model of progressive supervision.

 You receive instruction on sports injury history-taking; physical exam findings and techniques; use and interpretation of appropriate diagnostic imaging and related testing; and therapeutic injections, including ultrasound guidance.
 Throughout the remainder of the year, you are given progressive responsibilities based on your clinical performance.

 The sports medicine staff members instruct and assist you in developing differential diagnoses as well as sport- and patient-specific treatment plans for common complaints and injuries.

 - Indications for operative and nonoperative treatment of injuries

 - Appropriate use of modalities and scientific rationale

 - Treatment plan modification